-The Eastside Native American Education Program is a federally-funded program that assists Native American, Alaskan Native, and American Indian students in the Lake Washington, Bellevue, and Northshore School Districts in grades K-12.
-Since the initiation of the Indian Education Act of 1972, the Federal Government has assisted local school districts in funding educational programs for all Native American, American Indian, and Alaskan Native children.
+The Eastside Native American Education Program is a federally-funded program that assists Native American, Alaska Native, and American Indian students in the Lake Washington, Bellevue, and Northshore School Districts in grades K-12.
+Since the initiation of the Indian Education Act of 1972, the Federal Government has assisted local school districts in funding educational programs for all Native American, American Indian, and Alaska Native children.
 These programs are intended to provide children with programs that not only offer them the opportunity to succeed academically but to enrich their cultural lives as well.

 To assist all Native students, we provide services that include:

-- Once a week after-school activities
+- Once-a-week after-school activities

 - Homework support

 - Cultural events